lockettnb/vim_config/cheat/vim_sheet.md

     :%s//new/g         replace last search item with new :.,+12s/old/new/g  replace all old with new on next 12 lines :1,.s/old/new/gc   from line 1 to current line with confirmations

+GLOBAL -- execute Ex command for each line matching pattern
+:{range}g/pattern/cmd

+    :g/pattern/d            Delete all lines that match pattern :g/pattern/t$           Copy all lines matching a pattern to end of file :g/pattern/m$           Move all lines matching a pattern to end of file :g/pattern/m0           Move all lines matching a pattern to end of file :g/pattern/normal @q    Run macro on matching lines :g!/pattern/d           Delete all lines that do not match pattern :v/pattern/d            Ditto

 \newpage